WhyRFoundation/foundation/2020/hackathon.md

 ### Talks

 * 2020-09-23 5:00pm UTC Julia Silge
+<iframe src="http://www.youtube.com/embed/OH_lt8qlSJw" width="560" height="315" frameborder="0" allowfullscreen></iframe>
 * 2020-09-24 1:00pm UTC Kenneth Benoit
 * 2020-09-24 5:30pm UTC McKinsey Sponsored Talk

+### For whom?

+We strongly encourage people with analytic thinking skills to participate in the event.
+Data analysts, developers, storytellers, BI consultants, web designers, researchers, data enthusiast are all welcome since they can learn a lot from one another!!

+- Have a good understanding of text mining challenges?
+- Eager to get failiar with text mining concepts and good practices?
+- Want to meet people devoted to text analyses?
+- Enthusiastic about presenting insights related to text mining analysis?

+The event is made just for you!

 ### Teams